-NEW YORK (AP) -- Apple Inc. said Friday that it was "stunned" to find that its iPhones have for years been using a "totally wrong" formula to determine how many bars of signal strength they are getting.
+NEW YORK (AP) -- Apple Inc. said Friday that it was "stunned" to find that its iPhones use a "totally wrong" formula to show how many bars of signal strength they are getting.

-Apple said that's the reason behind widespread complaints from users that the latest model, iPhone 4, can show a sudden plunge in signal strength when they hold it in a way that covers a small black strip on one edge of the phone.
-Users have jokingly called this the "death grip" for the phone.
+Apple said that's the reason behind widespread complaints from users that the latest model, iPhone 4, shows a big drop in signal strength when held in a way that inadvertently blocks the antenna at the bottom of the phone.

 That drop seems exaggerated because the phone can wrongly display four or five bars of signal strength when it shouldn't, Apple said.

-"Their big drop in bars is because their high bars were never real in the first place," the company said in a statement to users.
+"Their big drop in bars is because their high bars were never real in the first place," the company said in a statement.

-Apple launched the iPhone 4 on June 24 in the U.S. and four other countries, and users began complaining on Apple's customer support website within hours.
+Apple launched the iPhone 4 on June 24 in the U.S. and four other countries.
+The incorrect formula was present in the original iPhone, launched in 2007, Apple said.

-Some outside engineers and users have blamed the iPhone 4's apparent reception problems on the novel design that incorporates its antenna into the case.
-But the company said that any phone will show reduced reception if held in a way that covers the antenna, usually mounted at the rear and bottom of a phone.
-It maintains that iPhone 4's wireless performance is better than previous models.
+Some outside engineers and users have blamed the iPhone 4's apparent reception problems on the design of its novel antenna, which is incorporated in the case.
+But the company said that any phone will show reduced reception if held that way, since nearly all manufacturers put the antenna at the bottom.
+It maintains that the iPhone 4's wireless performance is better than previous models.